What Are Quartz Countertops?

-In the context of countertop manufacture, Quartz countertops does not refer to blocks of solid quartz mineral, but an engineered mix of the 93% quartz mineral, synthetic polymer and various other additives such as colour binders.
-It isn’t quarried out of the earth and cut into slabs like natural stone, which means they can be fabricated into more specific shapes and sizes.
+In the context of countertop manufacture, Quartz countertops do not refer to blocks of solid quartz mineral, but an engineered mix of the 93% quartz mineral, synthetic polymer, and various other additives such as color binders.
+It isn’t quarried out of the earth and cut into slabs like natural stone, which means it can be fabricated into more specific shapes and sizes.

-Combining the best materials to create the perfect Kitchen Counters
+Combining the best materials to create the perfect Kitchen Countertops

 Not to be confused as being less durable than natural stone

 Synthetic doesn’t mean that quartz countertops are lesser products compared to natural stone.
 On the contrary, engineered Quartz is designed to be more durable (in a kitchen context), hygienic and attractive.
 These are all amazing characteristics for any sort of countertop surface.

 Its non-porosity also means that you do not have to worry about bacteria and other unfavorable vermin setting up residence on your countertop.
 And then there’s the matter of aesthetic preferences – quartz countertops come in colors and patterns that have a much more consistent appearance than some natural stones.